-Many of these methods and member functions are not used in the example client application, but they are described in detail in the VisiBroker Programmer's Reference.
+Many of these methods and member functions are not used in the example client application, but they are described in detail elsewhere in this Guide.

 Step 4: Implementing the server

 Just as with the client, many of the classes used in implementing the bank server are contained in the Bank package generated by the idl2java compiler.
 The Server.java file is a server implementation included for the purposes of illustrating this example.
 Normally you, the programmer, would create this file.